-522-102 EDU: Techniques/Readg/Lang Art // 3 cr
+522-102 | EDU: Techniques in Reading // 3 Credits

 This course will focus on best practices in working with children in their development of reading and language arts.
 The student will gain an understanding of the reading process and how to work with all children and reinforce instruction individually and in groups through questioning, listening and guiding, and scaffolding techniques.
 Current instructional approaches will be analyzed and practices to support individualized, small group and large group instruction.